covid-at-home/covid-at-home/level1.md

 Where possible, follow the instructions from authorities.
 This includes some of the by-now familiar guidelines for social distancing:

-* Change greeting.
+* Change your greetings.
 Instead of a handshake, hug, or kiss(es), try waving or bowing from a distance.
 * Your eyes, nose, and mouth are possible ways for the virus to enter your body.
 Wash your hands before touching your face.
 Don't touch your face while outside.
 * If you have to touch something, try fidgeting with a rubber band around your wrist, or find another replacement behavior.
-* Wash hands with soap as often as possible, including as soon as you come home and before eating.
+* Wash your hands vigorously with soap and water as often as possible, including as soon as you come home and before eating.
+Use soap and water, not hand sanitizer, when possible: It is more [reliable](https://www.nytimes.com/2020/03/13/health/soap-coronavirus-handwashing-germs.html).
 * Regularly sterilize doorknobs, table surfaces, keyboards, and other places people frequently touch.
 * Cough and sneeze into your elbow, not into your hand or unprotected.
 * Work from home when possible.